Estimated reading time: 12 Minutes

 Self-employment Income Support Scheme

-The UK Government’s Self-employment Income Support Scheme allows self-employed people whose income has been negatively affected by coronavirus to claim a taxable cash grant of 80% of their average monthly trading profit, up to £2,500 per month.
+The UK Government’s Self-employment Income Support Scheme allows self-employed people whose income has been negatively affected by coronavirus to claim a taxable cash grant.

 It is available to people whose annual trading profits are less than £50,000 (or averaged less than £50,000 a year in the period 2016-17, 2017-18 and 2018-19), and where more than half of their income comes from self-employment.
 It is only available to people who traded in the 2019-20 tax year, and have submitted their 2018-19 tax return.
 The advice from UK Government is that if you have not submitted your Income Tax Self-Assessment tax return for the tax year 2018-19, you must do this by 23 April 2020.

 The scheme also applies to members of partnerships.
 People who pay themselves a salary and dividends through their own company are not covered by the scheme, but may be able to access the Coronavirus Job Retention Scheme if they are paid via PAYE.

 Grants will be paid in a single lump sum instalment covering all three months, and the process for applications is now open.
 Before making a claim, self-employed people should use HMRC’s eligibility checker to see if they are able to claim for this support.